Amit-Jaydeepsingh-Thakur/Angular-Projects/README.md

-# Angular-Projects
+#Angular Projects
-This Repository is about the angular projects
-Created by- Amit Thakur
+The given Repository contains the angular projects created by- Amit Thakur

 For Running the Angular applications:-
 1. Go to the src